 What is the optimal number of store formats?
 How did you arrive at that number?

+The optimal number of store formats is three.
+I used a K-Means Clustering method.
+The results, depicted below, show that three is the ideal number of clusters.

 How many stores fall into each store format?

+The number of stores per format are displayed below.

 Based on the results of the clustering model, what is one way that the clusters differ from one another?

+As depicted below, the clusters differ in Floral sales percent of total.
+After multiplying by the average store sales, the Floral dollar sales differ widely among the clusters.

-Please provide a Tableau visualization (saved as a Tableau Public file) that shows the location of the stores, uses color to show cluster, and size to show total sales.
+Please provide a map created in Tableau that shows the location of the existing stores, uses color to show cluster, and size to show total sales.
+Make sure to include a legend!
+Feel free to simply copy and paste the map into the submission template.

 Task 2: Formats for New Stores

 What methodology did you use to predict the best store format for the new stores?
 Why did you choose that methodology?
 (Remember to Use a 20% validation sample with Random Seed = 3 to test differences in models.)

+I used the Boosted Model.
+As depicted in the screenshot below, while the accuracy of the three models is equivalent, the F1 measure of the Boosted Model is superior.

 What format do each of the 10 new stores fall into?
 Please fill in the table below.